Iveta Mukuchyan: 2015–2016: Eurovision Song Contest

 Mukuchyan released the single "Simple Like a Flower" with a music video in October 2015.
 The same month, Armenian Public Television announced that the singer would represent Armenia at the 2016 Eurovision Song Contest in Stockholm.
 "LoveWave", written by Lilith and Levon Navasardyan with lyrics by Mukuchyan and Stephanie Crutchfield, was chosen as the Armenian entry in February 2016.
 Mukuchyan premiered the song and a music video in March 2016, and appeared again on the cover of El Style.
-During the Eurovision season, Mukuchyan and her team were constantly providing information via Eurovision Diary, an AMPTV program specifically designed for Armenian Eurovison entrants.
+During the Eurovision season, Mukuchyan and her team were constantly providing information via Eurovision Diary, an AMPTV program specifically designed for Armenian Eurovision entrants.
 On 3 April 2016, she promoted "LoveWave" as the Armenian Eurovision entry at the Eurovision Pre-Party concert in Moscow.
 However, she changed some of the song's lyrics because of the then ongoing Artsakh clashes.
 The singer cancelled her participation at the 9 April Eurovision in Concert event to protest the clashes.

 Mukuchyan was seen holding the flag of the disputed Republic of Artsakh during the first Eurovision semifinal in May 2016, sparking controversy and a backlash from the Azerbaijani press.
 The European Broadcasting Union (EBU) released a statement the following day, calling the incident a "serious breach" of its ban on political messages and saying that Armenia's public broadcaster would face sanctions: "Any further breach of the rules of the 2016 Eurovision Song Contest could lead to disqualification from this year's event or any successive editions."
 In response, Mukuchyan said that "[her] thoughts are with [her] Motherland.
 I want ... peace everywhere."
 An airplane appeared near the Ericsson Globe in Stockholm on the day of the Eurovision final with the message, "Karabach loves Iveta".
 "LoveWave" finished seventh at the Eurovision, with 249 points.
 The singer also won the titles of Eurovision's Next Top Model and Best Female Solo Vocalist of Eurovision 2016.
 In addition to her musical career, she starred with Mkrtich Arzumanyan in the adventure-comedy film Run Away or Get Married (2016) and recorded the soundtrack of the movie.